This is what my grandson said last week when we were having a beach fire with s’mores: “we’re having a little party.”

 Owen has a new fascination with the beach after earlier that day when he learned it was fun to walk in the water and as long as he kept an eye on the waves, they wouldn’t overtake him.
 We walked the entire of East Beach to Leadbetter beach with our legs getting wet all the way up to our thighs.
 He got braver and braver.

-At one point, Rebecca showed him a strand of sea kelp, which is does not like and would not touch, and he giggled and turned to run away from it.
+At one point, Rebecca showed him a strand of sea kelp, which he does not like and would not touch, and he giggled and turned to run away from it.
 Two big leaps into the ocean and a wave pushed him over.
 It was horrifying to see those curls go into the ocean but his mama scooped him up with one arm and wrapped him in her jacket with the other.
 He sputtered a bit – the salt water an even greater surprise.
 He wrapped himself around her tight and they talked about it a bit and she convinced him to walk again in the water and feel the waves and sand, so he wouldn’t be scared.

 He was in absolutely no real danger – there were three of us watching him – all within a couple of feet of his tiny frame, but he was sure to tell everyone that mama saved him and he could have been eaten by a shark.
 Owen has a beautiful imagination built on healthy play and good books.